 About menopause tingling

-Menopause tingling or paresthesia presents its self in a few different forms and can affect any part of the body; many women experience:
+Menopause tingling or paresthesia presents itself in a few different forms and can affect any part of the body; many women experience:

 - Pins and needles